 Cybersecurity Awareness Month started in 2004 by the National Cyber Security Alliance and the US Department of Homeland Security.
-Over the past decade and a half, we’ve witnessed this initiative being adopted by the public and private sector all over the world!
+Over the past decade and a half, we’ve witnessed this initiative being adopted by the public and private sectors all over the world!

 Creating a cyber culture is not a simple task, and we took this opportunity to help CISOs, IT and InfoSec leaders and practitioners educate and guide their organization’s workforce on building cyber readiness.

 As I look back and analyze all activities launched by Right-Hand and others during the last month, my hope is that we were able to evangelize the message that cybersecurity is a key enabler for innovation and business growth and that the human element is a highly-important asset for an organization’s defense and growth strategy.

 This was Right-Hand Cybersecurity’s first opportunity to actively evangelize and support Cybersecurity Awareness Month, and we decided to go all out by hosting events for our APAC and US audiences, launch the Cyber Fitness Challenge, and release our Medieval CISO Video.

 In this blog, I’ll recap some of these exciting events and announcements, in addition to some of our key takeaways.